 |Daisy is proud to be a part of another great Scorpio show.
 From working as a lighting op, an ASM, a Stage Manager to the company’s Executive Producer, she’s been involved in many aspects of many wonderful shows with this merry band of misfits.
 Thank you to a great cast and crew for all your hard work!|

-James Ravenhill (Light Design)
+James Ravenhill (Lighting Design)

-|James is excited to be back for his third production with Scorpio Theatre.
-Previous credits include Next To Normal (Cappuccino Musical Theatre); Conventional Lunacy, Zastrozzi (Scorpio Theatre); The Field, The Weir (Liffey Players Drama Society), Sarah and the Dinosaur, Shadowlands (Fire Exit Theatre), Jekyll and Hyde, Little Shop of Horrors (Front Row Centre Players).|
+|James is glad to be a part of the Scorpio Theatre family.
+Previous credits include Next To Normal (Cappuccino Musical Theatre), Zastrozzi, 1984 (Scorpio Theatre), The Field, The Weir (Liffey Players Drama Society), Sarah and the Dinosaur, Shadowlands (Fire Exit Theatre), Jekyll and Hyde, Little Shop of Horrors (Front Row Centre Players).|

 1943: The world was at war with Germany.
 Canadian co-pilots, Adams and Davis, are at war with each other.